 In fact, a lot.

 These initiatives stimulate the broader provision of telehealth care and its accessibility for patients across the country.
 For physicians and providers, it might be a cost-effective solution to treat their patients and arrange their workflow.
 But that’s not the full list.
-In this article, we’ll cover how telehealth decreases healthcare costs and how it affects the quality of patients’ outcomes.
+In this article, we’ll cover how to start a telehealth practice, how telehealth decreases healthcare costs and how it affects the quality of patients’ outcomes.

 Ways The Telehealth Reduces Healthcare Costs